Box 28, Arenas Valley, NM — A tiny country post office played a big role in my youth (Part 1)

 The certificate recording Mrs. Harper’s appointment as Arenas Valley Postmaster.

-Mrs. Harper’s job required more than selling postage stamps, postal savings stamps, ad money orders, as well as distributing mail to the mailboxes, weighing parcels, etc. She had to submit regular reports to the Post Office Department.
-This cover2 illustrates her submission of one such report to the Post Office Department:
+Mrs. Harper’s job required more than selling postage stamps, postal savings stamps, and money orders, as well as distributing mail to the mailboxes, weighing parcels, etc. She had to submit regular reports to the Post Office Department.
+This cover3 illustrates her submission of one such report:

-Postmaster Olga M. Harper mailed this envelope, containing a quarterly report for July-August, 1947 and postmarked October 1.
-Envelopes postmarked in Arenas Valley, which was never larger than a small village, are very difficult to find.
-(At the U.S. Postal Department office in Albuquerque, an overzealous clerk — perhaps a bored clerk — unnecessarily applied the three October 3 date stamps.
+Arenas Valley Postmaster Olga M. Harper posted this envelope, containing the quarterly report for July-August, 1947 and postmarked October 1.
+Envelopes postmarked in Arenas Valley, which was never larger than a small village, are difficult to find.
+(At the U.S. Postal Department office in Albuquerque, an overzealous clerk — or perhaps a bored, angry clerk clerk — unnecessarily applied three October 3 date stamps, indicating receipt of Mrs. Harper’s report.
 I suppose he or she might have been blotting excess ink from his rubber stamp date machine.)

 You are reading Part 1 of Box 28, Arenas Valley, New Mexico. | Go to Part 2.

-2. A cover is the name that philatelists give to envelopes, particularly envelopes that have moved through the mail stream.
+3. A cover is the name that philatelists give to envelopes, particularly envelopes that have moved through the mail stream.
 The stamps, cancellation, addresses, and various postal markings often provide significant information about the senders, recipients, time and route of transit, and even evidence of delays caused by crashes, fires, political unrest, wars, and storms.
-Enclosed letters sometimes include information that is missing in history books or TV documentaries. ↩︎
+Enclosed letters sometimes include information — philatelic gold! — that is missing in history books or TV documentaries. ↩︎